 Ready in just a couple of minutes, these keto protein balls are gluten-free, soft, chewy, and low in carbs.

-It’s one of the favorite recipes that I usually make every other week to have on hand for when the sugar cravings start to appear.
+It’s one of my favorite recipes that I usually make every other week to have on hand for when the sugar cravings start to appear.

 We all know that peanut butter is one of the most popular and delicious spreads.
 And it goes well with almost everything, whether you eat a tablespoon straight from the jar as a midnight snack or add it into your chocolate protein smoothie.